borisa99/dr-zac/content/pages/home-page.md

   - type: blog
     variant: homepage
     title: Dr. Zac’s Blog
-    posts: [post-christmas-slump, post-detox-juice-myth]
+    posts:
+      - post-detox-juice-myth
+      - post-prefect-sleeping-hours
+      - post-christmas-slump
+      - post-healthy-christmas-presents
     content: I believe that making small changes to your daily routine can have massive lasting impact on the rest of your life.
     buttons:
       - button:
           variant: default